Legoless/ViewModelable/README.md

 - Setuped
 - Loading
 - Loaded

-If is possible to transition back from loaded to setuped state, but not to initialized.
+- Unloading

+The cycle follows the state changes.
+Unload will transition back to setuped state.

 View Model informs the view controller of state changes via observable pattern (similar to delegation).
 The methods received by the observer: